 Following adoption of the true-up rule by the Texas Utility Commission in 2001, CenterPoint Houston appealed the provisions of the rule that permitted interest to be recovered on stranded costs only from the date of the Texas Utility Commission's final order in the 2004 True-Up Proceeding, instead of from January 1, 2002 as CenterPoint Houston contends is required by law.
-On January 30, 2004, the Texas Supreme Court granted our petition for review of the true-up rule.
-Oral arguments were heard on February 18, 2004.
-The decision by the Court is pending.
-We have not accrued interest income on stranded costs of approximately \$631 million in our consolidated financial statements.
+On June 18, 2004, the Texas Supreme Court ruled that interest on stranded costs began to accrue as of January 1, 2002 and remanded the rule to the Texas Utility Commission to review the interaction between the Supreme Court's interest decision and the Texas Utility Commission's capacity auction true-up rule and the extent to which the capacity auction true-up results in the recovery of interest.
+The Texas Utility Commission held a hearing on this issue on September 8, 2004.
+While the Texas Utility Commission has discussed this issue, it has not reached a conclusion as to the calculation.
+Therefore, we have not accrued interest income on stranded costs in our consolidated financial statements.

-RECENT DEVELOPMENTS
+RECENT EVENT